 Think of a curbside at the airport.
 If you are traveling by yourself then you are the highest priority person to reach your destination.
 You order up your Uber car and you go straight to your destination as fast as you can.
 This is very reflective of Random IO.
 Smaller payloads and the focus is on completion time.

 On the other hand, if you were traveling in a group then you might have chartered a bus.
 The bus is efficient since you and your 40 friends can all ride together, but you have to load the entire bus before you can leave.
 So there is more latency… or delay…

-By the way, this is why you often hear that “if you have large IO, then disks will do less IOPS” and it generally is in a negative tone.
-However, if I had to get 40 people from the airport to the hotel and I did it in one charter bus trip vs. 40 Uber trips… was I less efficient in anyway by taking a little more time and doing 1/40th the activity?
+By the way, this is why you often hear that “if you have large IO, then disks will do fewer IOPS” and it generally is in a negative tone.
+However, if I had to get 40 people from the airport to the hotel and I did it in one charter bus trip vs. 40 Uber trips… was I less efficient in any way by taking a little more time and doing 1/40th the activity?

 Neither one is wrong, but the application developers will decide and some applications like SQL can dynamically change IO size to suit the workload at the time.